 Burrows meeting size criteria for burrowing owls and American badgers were not seen during general wildlife surveys.
 The existing burrows seen within sandy soil conditions are unlikely to support burrowing owls and American badgers due to the consistent size criteria required by the species.
-Monterey shrews may occur next to the Salinas River; however, no burrows were seen.
+Monterey shrews and legless lizards may occur next to the Salinas River; however, no burrows or legless lizards were seen.
 A qualified biologist evaluated existing burrows for the presence of scat, prey remains, and species-specific excavation markings.
-Of the few existing burrows observed within the Biological Study Area, no signs of burrowing owl, American badger, or Monterey shrew were observed.
+Of the few existing burrows observed within the Biological Study Area, no signs of burrowing owl, American badger, Monterey shrew, or legless lizard were observed.
 No burrows were observed in or near areas of anticipated ground disturbance.

-Tricolored Blackbird and Other Nesting Birds: Nesting bird species are addressed here as a group because they have similar habitat requirements, project-related impacts, and avoidance and minimization measures.
+Tricolored blackbird and other nesting birds: Nesting bird species are addressed here as a group because they have similar habitat requirements, project-related impacts, and avoidance and minimization measures.
 The nesting bird season for the Biological Study Area is considered to be February 15 to September 31.